Netsuke: Museum collections

-The Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Toledo Museum of Art, the British Museum, and the Victoria and Albert Museum have many netsuke.
+The Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Asian Art Museum of San Francisco, the Toledo Museum of Art, the British Museum, and the Victoria and Albert Museum have many netsuke.

 In Kyoto, Japan, there is the Kyoto Seishu Netsuke Art Museum, which is the only netsuke specialized art museum in Japan.
 This museum is a traditional Japanese samurai residence built in the late Edo period.
 It has a collection of over 5,000 netsuke and 400 of them are on display and change every 3 months.
 The collection focuses on modern works, but there are also works from the Edo period.

 The Tokyo National Museum has a small exhibition room dedicated to displaying 50 of the 500 contemporary netsuke works collected by the Prince and Princess Takamado.
 The Tokyo National Museum has 274 high quality items collected by Go Seinosuke (郷 誠之助) and made by famous netsuke craftsmen from the Edo period to the Meiji period.
 They were donated by Go who was concerned that too many netsuke were exported from Japan and they were rarely seen in Japan.
-To mark its 150 year anniversary, the Tokyo National Museum simultaneously exhibited all 274 works from the Go collection from November 2, 2022 to January 22, 2023 and all 500 works from the Prince Takamado collection from November 15, 2022 to December 25, 2022.
+To mark its 150-year anniversary, the Tokyo National Museum simultaneously exhibited all 274 works from the Go collection from November 2, 2022, to January 22, 2023, and all 500 works from the Prince Takamado collection from November 15, 2022, to December 25, 2022.